 It is our policy to (1) block access to or remove any content (including, without limitation, text, graphics, and photos) (collectively, "Content") that we believes in good faith to infringe the intellectual property rights of third parties following receipt of a compliant notice of infringement; and (2) remove and discontinue service to repeat infringers.

-A. PROCEDURE FOR REPORTING COPYRIGHT INFRINGEMENTS: If you believe that Content residing on or accessible through the Next 10 Service infringes a copyright, please send a notice of copyright infringement containing the following information to the Designated Agent listed below:
+If you believe that Content residing on or accessible through the Next 10 service constitutes copyright infringement, or that your intellectual property rights have been otherwise violated, please send a notice of infringement containing the following information to the Designated Agent listed below:

-- identification of the copyrighted work that you claim has been infringed on or through the Service, including the copyright registration number for any such work if applicable;
+- Identification of the copyrighted work or other intellectual property that you claim has been infringed on or through the Next 10 service, including the registration number(s) for any such material if applicable;

-- your contact information, including your full name, mailing address, telephone number, and email address;
+- Your contact information, including your full name, mailing address, telephone number, and email address;

-It is Next 10’s policy:
+It is our policy:

 C. PROCEDURE TO SUPPLY A COUNTER-NOTICE TO THE DESIGNATED AGENT:

-- a statement by you, made under penalty of perjury, that you have a good faith belief that the Content was removed or blocked as a result of a mistake or misidentification of the Content in question;
+- A statement by you, made under penalty of perjury, that you have a good faith belief that the Content was removed or blocked as a result of a mistake or misidentification of the Content in question;

-- your contact information, including full name, mailing address, telephone number, and email address;
+- Your contact information, including full name, mailing address, telephone number, and email address;

-- a statement by you that you consent to the jurisdiction of the Federal Court for the judicial district in which your address is located or, if your address is outside of the USA, for the judicial district in which Next 10 is located, and that you will accept service of process from the person who provided notification of the alleged infringement; and
+- A statement by you that you consent to the jurisdiction of the Federal Court for the judicial district in which your address is located or, if your address is outside of the USA, for the judicial district in which Next 10 is located, and that you will accept service of process from the person who provided notification of the alleged infringement;

-- your electronic or physical signature.
+- Your electronic or physical signature.

-San Francisco, CA 94107
+San Francisco, CA 94108